Summer Student Research Program

 First, SSRP enables students to engage in original research and creative activity under the guidance of a faculty mentor.
 This opportunity to work closely with an expert gives the student a chance to expand their knowledge of a chosen academic discipline.
 Secondly, because this work is independent of the structured classroom setting, students experience the excitement and challenges of applying their knowledge and skills in their chosen academic discipline.
 Finally, students draw on their general studies coursework and learn about other disciplines, broadening their understanding of the differences and connections between various fields of study.

 The program begins in late May.
 Students should regularly meet with their mentors and will participate in biweekly meetings.
-These discussions are meant to foster awareness of disciplines outside their major, and may include topics like ethics, the use of statistics, or the creative process in the arts.
+These discussions expose students to scholarly work outside of their own discipline, foster discussions of the process or research/creative activity and give students opportunities to share their work.
 Meetings end by August 1, and students must complete their projects and submit a research paper (or discipline specific product) before the beginning of the new academic year.
-In October each year, students then present their work on posters and in oral presentations in the Fall Student Research Symposium.
+In October each year, students then present their work on posters and in oral presentations in the Fall Student Research & Creative Activity Symposium.